-The Heights has a vision to ensure all children ASPIRE: Achieve Success while Providing Individual Responsibility and Excellence.
+The Heights has a vision to ensure all children ASPIRE: Achieving Success Promoting Individual Responsibility and Excellence.
 The Heights aims to be an innovative and dynamic place to stimulate young minds and ensure the best quality teaching staff and resources are used to achieve ambitious targets.